metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_data_store_v1alpha1_manifest.md

 Required:

-- `key_path` (String) Name of the key for the given Secret reference where the content is stored.This value is mandatory.
+- `key_path` (String) Name of the key for the given Secret reference where the content is stored.
+This value is mandatory.

 Optional: